speechpro/mixup/README.md

 }
 ```

-If you have any questions on the paper or this implementation, please ask Ivan Medennikov (medennikov@speechpro.com).
+If you have any questions on the paper or this implementation, please contact to corresponding author Ivan Medennikov (medennikov@speechpro.com).

 Licence
 =======